Most-Improved Player Awards

 - the extent to which the candidate played only within his/her club, or played in tournaments at other clubs.

-With the present pattern of play in the domain as a whole, it seems unlikely that handicap play will be especially significant in the award of the Spiers Trophy for the most-improved GC player.
+With the present pattern of play in the domain as a whole, it seems unlikely that handicap play will be especially significant in the award of the most-improved GC players.

 Chairman, Handicap Committee